pocomane/usb_pad_encoder/Readme.md

-# SNES pad to USB with Arduino
+# USB game-pad encoder with Arduino

-This is a Arduino sketch to read a SNES pad input and convert it to USB HID events.
+This is a Arduino sketch to read a various pad protocols and convert them to USB HID events.
+It is focused on pads of old consoles; right now, the following protocol are supported: SNES, atari 2600 (compatible with commodore joystick).

+# Select the protocol

+By default the sketch is configured to read the SNES protocol.
+To change it, just the `PROTOCOL` macro at beginning of the sketch must be set to one of the supported protocols.

 # Auto-fire